DJ_service#

 Create a

-.txtfile.Add operator names to the file, e.g., ops_list_example.txt.
+.txtfile.Add operator names to the file.
+For example:

 Set the path to the operator list as the environment variable